 If you can’t find Dutch-processed cocoa powder where you live, you can use unsweetened cocoa powder instead.
 Raw cacao powder won’t give the same airy texture that the other powders lend to this mug cake.

-How to make chocolate cake in a mug
+How to make it

 Mix the dry ingredients.
-Add the almond flour, baking powder, sweetener, and salt to the mug and whisk everything till well combined.
+Add the almond flour, baking powder, and salt to the mug and whisk everything till well combined.

-Garnish Sprinkle some cocoa powder, icing sugar, chocolate chips, and some mint as I have done here, or add some berries.
+Garnish.
+Sprinkle some cocoa powder, icing sugar, chocolate chips, and some mint as I have done here, or add some berries.
 The choice is yours!

 Let it cool before enjoying it!
 When it first comes out of the microwave, the cake is extremely hot, so wait a couple of minutes before digging in!

-Some helpful tips for the best gluten-free mug cake
+Some helpful tips

 - Measure the ingredients as written in the recipe card for best results.